The Cleethorpes Maravan Festival of Running

 Yes.
 They are held under ARC Rules.
-Permits from the Association of Running Clubs will be available for inspection at base camp if required.
+Permits from the Association of Running Clubs will be available for inspection if required.
 Full third party insurance is provide by the ARC, and full professional medical cover is provided by Singleton Event Services of Lincoln.
 Most importantly the Maravan is recognised as an eligible event by the 100 Marathon Club.

 Can I run with my dog?

 Yes the course is open to dogs.
 There will be other dog walkers out.
 Please clean up after your pet.
 The ARC permit requests that we see evidence of third party insurance for the dog.